 We use Workable for recruitment, to help us stay organised and keep in touch with candidates.

-Each candidate moves through a number of stages before being offered a job or declined: a screening interview via skype or phone, an interview and a work day.
+Each candidate moves through a number of stages before being offered a job or declined: a screening interview via Skype or phone, an interview and a work day.
 The work day includes another interview.

-We feel strongly that it’s important to be respectful of candidates time and interest in us, and that their attention is valuable.
+We feel strongly that it’s important to be respectful of candidates’ time and interest in us, and that their attention is valuable.
 So we do our best to be responsive, human and open.
 It’s particularly important to give unsuccessful candidates good, thorough feedback about why we haven’t made them an offer.

 Before we decide to advertise a new job, we write a job description.
-This helps us make sure we all agree on what we need, and helps candidates to know if their skills are a good for for the job.
+This helps us make sure we all agree on what we need, and helps candidates to know if their skills are a good fit for the job.
 A good job description has three parts: